Iceland Travel Safety Information

 Book with Confidence Plan

-Take advantage of this special programme, designed to give you peace of mind when you visit Iceland in 2020 or 2021.
+Take advantage of this special programme, designed to give you peace of mind when you visit Iceland in 2021.

-Risk-free booking: this updated cancellation insurance means you can rebook your tour dates or cancel your trip without losing any money you paid.*
+Risk-free booking: free cancellation insurance on Early Bird bookings means you can rebook your tour dates or cancel your trip without losing any money you paid.*

 Free Covid-19 test: we will cover the cost of Covid-19 tests required to enter Iceland.*